apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/index.md

 ### Guides

-We provide a number of guides aimed at getting started with tracing your systems, targeted at three different audiences: application developers, library and framework developers, and instrument implementers.
+We provide a number of guides aimed at getting started with tracing your systems, targeted at three different audiences: application developers, library and framework developers, and tracing instrument developers.
 See <doc:TraceYourApplication>, <doc:InstrumentYourLibrary>, and <doc:ImplementATracer>
 below to find the guide for your role.

 ## Topics